-Special Constabulary recruitment is now open!
+Special Constabulary recruitment for 2023 is now closed.

 Special constables are volunteer police officers who play a vital role in our aim to make County Durham and Darlington a safer place.

 By investing your free time, you can make a real difference your community.
 You'll have the same powers as a regular police constable and will get a tremendous amount of pride from giving back to the community.

 Those committed to taking on this exciting and rewarding role will need to complete a minimum of 16 hours per month.
 Special constables wear the same uniform and have the same powers and responsibilities as regular police officers and enjoy a variety of roles.

 - working within communities to tackle anti-social behaviour.

 - road safety initiatives

 - house-to-house enquiries

 - helping ensure public safety and security at both local and major events.

 - offering crime prevention advice and promoting property marking initiatives